kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 The namespaces included here are the ones that are allowed on any node
 visited in the path search.
 The namespace of the source and target are
 excluded from this restriction.
-A namespace in INDRA is the type of
+A namespace in INDRA is the prefix or name of
-identifier used to uniquely identify an entity.
-For example, a chemical can
+the *type* of identifier used to uniquely identify an entity from a specific
-be identified using a `CHEBI` identifier and would then be identified in the
+knowledge source.
+For example, a chemical can be identified using a `CHEBI`
-`CHEBI` namespace.
+identifier and would then be identified in the `CHEBI` namespace.

 Open Search Options
 ~~~~~~~~~~~~~~~~~~~